abhishekdotse/notebook-of-everything/finance/2025-06-Simple-Personal-Finance-for-Indians.md

 # 🧾 Simple Personal Finance for Indians
-*A personal notebook to help you learn how to handle money the Indian way.*
+*A space to learn, reflect, and grow your money mindset.*

 ---